ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_format.md

 [SimpleTxt-Example.txt](https://raw.githubusercontent.com/ZEISS-PiWeb/PiWeb-Import-Sdk/refs/heads/develop/examples/FirstImportFormat/SampleData/SimpleTxt-Example.txt){:target="_blank"}

 ## Step 1 - Create a new .NET project
 To start developing the new import format plug-in, create a new .NET project using the project template `PiWeb-Import-Sdk Plugin`.
 Enter `SimpleTxtPlugin` as project name and select `Import format` as Plugin type.
 If you are using this guide to start your own import format plug-in, use another project name that better fits your import format.
+Since the project name is by default also used as plug-in id, make sure the project name is reasonably unique.

 {: .note }
-If you are missing the `PiWeb-Import-Sdk Plugin` project template, have a look at [Project templates]({% link docs/setup/development_environment.md %}#project-templates) for project template installation instructions.
+If you do not have a project template named <span class="nowrap">`PiWeb-Import-Sdk Plugin`</span>, take a look at [Installing project templates]({% link docs/setup/development_environment.md %}#installing-project-templates).

 The newly created project should now look similar to this:

 ![Project structure](../../assets/images/writing_a_plugin/import_format/project_structure.png "Project structure"){: .framed }

 Let us have a look at the files created by the project template: The `manifest.json` file is the manifest of the plug-in.
-We will deal with it in the next step.
+We will edit it in the next step.
 In addition to the manifest file, the project template has also created three source code files for us: `Plugin.cs`, `ImportFormat.cs` and `ImportParser.cs`.
 Each of these files contains a class of the same name:
 - `Plugin` is the entry point of the plug-in.
 It acts as a factory for the import format provided by our plug-in.
 The project template already set this up to create instances of `ImportFormat`, so we do not need to change its implementation.
 - `ImportFormat` represents our new import format.
 It acts as a factory to delegate its two responsibilities: Firstly, it creates instances of `ImportParser` thus determining how to process import file contents.
 Secondly, it creates an instance of `IImportGroupFilter` to determine which import files should actually be handled by an associated import format.
 We will create a custom filter for *SimpleTxt* files in step 3.
 - `ImportParser` implements the actual import logic that transforms the content of a file to inspection plan data and measurement data that can be uploaded.
 We will implement it to read and transform *SimpleTxt* files in step 4.